 WSV (37): Sally Lindsay 11th

 Full results, and officials' comments following problems with unexpectedly open and closed gates, are on the Liverpool Urban Results page of the SELOC website.

 More information about both events is available on the Liverpool Big Weekend website.

-These events were the 22nd and 23rd in the 2018 UK Orienteering League.
+These events were the 21st and 22nd in the 2018 UK Orienteering League.
 There are full details about the UKOL on the UK Orienteering League page of the British Orienteering website.
-In the club league, ESOC is still lying 22nd.
+In the club league, ESOC is now lying 19th.
 The score for each club is calculated automatically from the 15 best club members' scores (across various age class groups).

 Sunday's event was also the 17th event in the 2018 UK Urban League.
 League tables and other details about this league are on the UK Urban League website.